Hershey's Cookies 'n' Creme: Product variations

-Hershey's Cookies 'n' Creme is a flat, white crème candy bar containing small, uniformly-shaped cookie bits.
+Hershey's Cookies 'n' Creme is a flat, white crème candy bar containing small, uniformly shaped chocolate cookie bits.
 The standard-sized bar has 12 rectangular blocks arranged in a 3X4 grid.
 The XL variant of the bar is thicker than the original and has 16 rectangular blocks arranged in a 4X4 grid.
 Similar Cookies 'n' Creme candies manufactured by Hershey were released as Hershey's Drops in 2010.
+Hershey's also released the Giant variant, which is significantly thicker than the XL and has the rectangular blocks placed in a 5X5 grid.
 In 2020, Hershey’s released new related candy bars in Canada: Strawberries ‘N’ Creme (a re-release from 2005) and Cookies ‘N’ Mint.

-In May 2020, Hershey released a Cookies ‘N’ Creme variation with a red, white and blue wrapper for the July 4th holiday and did the same for Independence Day in 2021.
-The packaging also changed from all-white to a cream color with blue accents on the side of the packaging.
-Hershey's Cookies 'n' Creme is one of the few Hershey's chocolates sold in the United Kingdom.
+In celebration of the July 4th holiday, Hershey introduced a special variation of their Cookies ‘N’ Creme product, featuring a distinctive red, white, and blue wrapper.
+This commemorative edition was repeated in honor of Independence Day in 2021.
+Notably, the packaging underwent a transformation from its original all-white design to a cream-colored appearance, adorned with subtle blue accents along the packaging's sides.
+Hershey's Cookies 'n' Creme holds a unique position as one of the select Hershey's chocolate offerings available for purchase in the United Kingdom.